Skip to main content

 RPM vs CPM vs What Creators Actually Earn

-CPM is the advertiser-side metric — what brands pay YouTube for 1,000 ad impressions.
+CPM is the advertiser-side metric: what brands pay YouTube for 1,000 ad impressions.
 But YouTube keeps 45% of that revenue.
-The remaining 55% is your RPM: the actual dollars you earn per 1,000 video views.
-For example, a $10 CPM niche pays creators roughly $5.50 RPM.
+The remaining 55% is your RPM, the actual dollars you earn per 1,000 video views.
+A $10 CPM niche pays creators roughly $5.50 RPM.
 Our calculator displays both values so you can see exactly how much YouTube takes and what you keep.

 Why Q4 Pays More

 Advertising follows a seasonal cycle tied to consumer spending.
 In Q4, brands compete aggressively for ad placements around Black Friday, Cyber Monday, and the holiday gift season.
 This increased demand pushes ad rates up significantly: November CPMs typically rise 30% and December CPMs surge 40% above the annual average.
-After the holidays, budgets reset — January is the lowest-earning month with CPMs dropping about 20% below average.
+After the holidays, budgets reset, and January becomes the lowest-earning month with CPMs dropping about 20% below average.
 Our seasonality toggle applies these real-world multipliers to your projection so you can see the impact across the full year.

 Data Sources